AndreasMadsen/article/README.md

 and certainly never the full context.
 This module will scrape the raw article html of the page and find as minimum the `title`, `text` and the `image`.

-This is what has been implemented
+This is what has been implemented:

 * A good fase 1 heuristic for finding the title